atomix/atomix/README.md

 ### Working with resources

 The high level `Copycat` API provides a path oriented interface that allows users to define arbitrary named resources.
-Resources are implementations of the `Resource` interface which submit a replicated state machine to a Copycat cluster and manage operations on that state machine.
+Resources are server-side state machines that are replicated via the Raft consensus protocol.
+A resource instance provides a class for submitting operations to the Copycat cluster and an associated state machine for managing the server-side state of a resource.
+For instance, the `AsyncMap` resource submits operations to a replicated `AsyncMap.StateMachine` state machine implementation.
+The `AsyncMap.StateMachine` holds the map state in memory on each Copycat server.

 Copycat allows resources to be associated with hierarchical paths via the `Copycat` interface.
 To define a path, create a `Node` instance via `Copycat.create`